abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 COPY /nginx.conf  /etc/nginx/conf.d/default.conf
 ```

-Other than built blazor application, there is also `nginx.conf` file is copied into application image.
+Other than the built Blazor application, there is also `nginx.conf` file is copied into the application image.
 The `nginx.conf` file:

 ```nginx
 server {